bevyengine/bevy-website/content/learn/book/the-game-loop/game-time.md

 Now that we have the required vocabulary, let's go over exactly how the fixed timestep logic works in Bevy:

-- each frame, during the [`RunFixedMainLoop`] schedule, we determine how many times we should run the [`FixedMain`] schedule
+- Each frame, during the [`RunFixedMainLoop`] schedule, we determine how many times we should run the [`FixedMain`] schedule.
-  - we add the the elapsed virtual time for the frame to a running time buffer
+  - We add the elapsed virtual time for the frame to a running time buffer.
-  - if that time buffer is greater than or equal to [`Time<Fixed>::timestep`], we run the [`FixedMain`] schedule once, and subtract that timestep from our buffer
+  - If that time buffer is greater than or equal to [`Time<Fixed>::timestep`], we run the [`FixedMain`] schedule once, and subtract that timestep from our buffer.
-- when the [`FixedMain`] schedule is evaluated, the various subschedules are iterated through, running [`FixedPreUpdate`], [`FixedUpdate`] and so on in order
+- When the [`FixedMain`] schedule is evaluated, the various sub-schedules are iterated through, running [`FixedPreUpdate`], [`FixedUpdate`] and so on in order.
-- within your fixed time systems, use the exact same delta time techniques to properly account for changes in your desired timestep during development
+- Within your fixed time systems, use the exact same delta time techniques to properly account for changes in your desired timestep during development.

 This means that we may have 0, 1, 2 or more ticks per frame, with our fixed timestep logic running repeatedly until it's caught back up.